hazelcast/hazelcast-nodejs-client/DOCUMENTATION.md

   - `network.hazelcastCloud`

-# 8. Using Node.js Client with Hazelcast IMDG
+# 8. Using Node.js Client with Hazelcast

-This chapter provides information on how you can use Hazelcast IMDG's data structures in the Node.js client, after giving some basic information including an overview to the client API, operation modes of the client and how it handles the failures.
+This chapter provides information on how you can use Hazelcast's data structures in the Node.js client, after giving some basic information including an overview to the client API, operation modes of the client and how it handles the failures.

 ## 8.1.
 Node.js Client API Overview